veronica-f-reyes/individual-project/README.md

 ![equation](https://latex.codecogs.com/gif.latex?%5Cinline%20H_a) : There is a difference between number of homeruns by winning teams and the overall average.

-FINDING: We reject the hypothesis that winning is not related to number of homeruns in a game
+`FINDING`: We reject the hypothesis that winning is not related to number of homeruns in a game

 ### Hypothesis 4: Is winning related to the number of runs batted in (RBI)?